DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-personal-statement.md

 ## How long should my teacher training personal statement be?

 Your personal statement should be between 500 and 1000 words.
+90% of successful candidates write 500 words or more.

 You could include:

 * skills you have that are relevant to teaching
 * any experience of working with young people